redtexts/texts/pannekoek_1936_communism_and_religion.md

 doctrines impressed upon us in youth and the traditions of earlier states of existence are gradually overcome, in one case more rapidly and in another more slowly.
 Differences may also occur in accordance with
-occupation: wherever workers are exposed to unforseen [sic] catastrophes -- as in the case of miners and fishermen -- even tho they may know that inadequate safety measures play a part under capitalism, there remains in their minds a deeply rooted religiosity.
+occupation: wherever workers are exposed to unforeseen catastrophes -- as in the case of miners and fishermen -- even tho they may know that inadequate safety measures play a part under capitalism, there remains in their minds a deeply rooted religiosity.